eddieWD/ansible-secure-server/README.md

-# Configuring WD website on Digital Ocean droplet
+# Configuring WD server on Digital Ocean droplet

 ## Overview
 We created a Digital Ocean cloud server to host a tailscale exit node.
 THis project leverages ansible to automatically configure and secure the server.